-The Limestone District School Board has a student support counsellor to support self-identified First Nation, Metis, and Inuit students.
-The support counsellor is accessed through school administrators.
+The Limestone District School Board has a student support teacher to support self-identified First Nation, Metis, and Inuit students.
+The support teacher is accessed through school administrators and guidance counsellors.
 If you require such support, please contact a guidance counsellor, an administrator, an adolescent care worker, or a student success teacher.